 For more information about passkey implementation and setup, check out our Integration and Implementation Guide.

 Yes, they are stored securely on the device, however, losing the device doesn't compromise your account.
-They are synced across ecosystems, and can be recovered even if all associated devices are lost.
-Also, some services offer more recovery options, for example, iCloud keychain by Apple, lets you set up a recovery contact.
+They are synced across ecosystems and can be recovered even if all associated devices are lost.
+Also, some services offer more recovery options, for example, the iCloud keychain by Apple, lets you set up a recovery contact.

 Yes, services like Google Password Manager and Apple's iCloud Keychain sync them across devices, making it possible to log in from different devices while keeping everything safe.